cesar-ilharco/acl-2020/_pages/venue.md

 Google Map: <br>
 <iframe src="https://www.google.com/maps/d/embed?mid=1vyl66w2Dykv12t8WAD8pvrhIWOs" width="900" height="450"></iframe>
 <br><br><br>
 <b>2.
-Bangkok Airport - Suvarnabhumi</b><br><br>
+Bangkok Airport-Suvarnabhumi</b><br><br>
-2.1 Take a taxi - if you do this, make sure you demand the meter to be used, do not accept any bartering or set fees, it is the meter or nothing.
+2.1 Take a taxi-if you do this, make sure you demand the meter to be used, do not accept any bartering or set fees, it is the meter or nothing.
-To Venue from the airport it is about 350 - 450 Baht exclude the charge is made up from tolls + airport surcharge, so although the meter may state less, you also have to pay the rest.
-This takes around 40 - 60 minutes.<br><br>
+To venue from the airport it is about 350-450 baht exclude the charge is made up from tolls + airport surcharge, so although the meter may state less, you also have to pay the rest.
+This takes around 40-60 minutes.<br><br>
-2.2 Take the Airport Link (train) - Cityline to Phaya Thai (BTS) station, runs every 10 - 15 minutes and standard fare for the city line is between 15 - 45 baht depending on distance.
+2.2 Take the Airport Link (train)-Cityline to Phaya Thai (BTS) station, runs every 10-15 minutes and standard fare for the city line is between 15-45 baht depending on distance.
 Bangkok Airport Rail Link is a commuter rail line connecting Suvarnabhumi Airport to Phaya Thai (BTS) station via Ratchaprarop Station (near venue).<br><br>
 The Airport Rail link operates daily from 06:00 to 24:00, with commuter City Line trains departing every 10 minutes during peak hours (06:00 - 09:00 and 16:00 - 20:00)
 and 15 minutes off peak and weekends.<br><br><br>
 <img src="/assets/images/seattle/arl.jpg"><br><br>
-Suvarnabhumi Airport - Lad Krabang - Ban Thap Chang - Hua Mark - Ramkhamhaeng - Makkasan (City Air Terminal - interchange with MRT Blue Line (Phetchaburi Station)) - Ratchaprarop - Phayathai (interchange with BTS Sukhumvit Line (Phayathai Station))<br>
+Suvarnabhumi Airport-Lad Krabang-Ban Thap Chang-Hua Mark-Ramkhamhaeng-Makkasan (City Air Terminal-interchange with MRT Blue Line (Phetchaburi Station))-Ratchaprarop-Phayathai (interchange with BTS Sukhumvit Line (Phayathai Station))<br>